icgc-argo/argo-docs/docs/release-notes/data-releases.md

 An ARGO data release is a curated data set of clinical and molecular data submitted to the ARGO Data Platform.
 Data releases happen approximately four times a year and are cumulative in nature.
 Released data can be browsed using the [File Repository](https://platform.icgc-argo.org/repository) and [downloaded](/docs/data-access/data-download) using a client tool, provided that access to controlled data has been granted.
 To access controlled data, please see the [DACO application process here](/docs/data-access/data-access).

+## Data Release 4.0

+**Release Date:** September 27, 2021

+### New Updates

+This release includes a *new* programs' data becoming available:
+- APGI-AU: 89 new donors with aligned WXS reads, Sanger and Mutect2 variant calls.
+This release includes updated data to 2 programs:

+Additionally, more data has been released for:
+- OCCAMS-GB: 168 new donors with aligned WGS reads, Sanger and Mutect2 variant calls.
+- LUCA-KR: 8 new donors with aligned reads, Sanger and Mutect2 variant calls.

 ## Data Release 3.0

 **Release Date:** May 10, 2021